PulseMedica/FemtoLauncher/README.md

 - [x] Launch software should only be enabled if all server/client artifacts have been found.
 - [x] Display (deploy) version number on the UI.
+- [ ] Have an "onStartup" for production that console.logs (to the renderer side) for good debugging purposes.
 - [ ] Unit tests.
 - [ ] Test edge case scenarios and ensure correct console messages.
 - [ ] Refactor: Move things out of `app.tsx` — the launcher is just one page, but the file is growing too large.